Que signifie « en attente » dans les e-mails ?

 Emails can be queued for various reasons.
 Some are on the app or server side, while others may come from settings or actions on your device.
 Here are the most common causes:

-• Unstable or no internet: If your connection drops, even for a moment, your email app will hold the message in the Outbox and try again later.
+• Unstable or no internet.
+If your connection drops, even briefly, your email app will hold the message in the Outbox and try again later.

-• Attachment is too large: Gmail won’t send attachments over 25 MB.
-Oversized files may silently get stuck in the queue.
+• Attachment is too large.
+Gmail won’t send attachments over 25 MB.
+Oversized files may silently get stuck in the queue instead of being sent.

-• The app had a hiccup: A crash, outdated version, or corrupted app data can all prevent your email from going out cleanly.
+• The app is outdated or glitchy.
+An outdated email app version, a crash, or corrupted app data can interfere with sync and authentication, preventing messages from going out cleanly.

-Also worth noting, in Outlook, “queued” can appear even when the email has already been sent.
-Sometimes it’s just a display quirk in the search view or outbox preview, not an actual delivery problem.
+Also worth noting: in Outlook, “queued” can sometimes appear even when the email has already been sent.
+It may just be a display quirk in the search view or outbox preview, not an actual delivery problem.

 How To Fix Queued Email in Gmail and Outlook